-Timetable for Implementing Management Provisions It is anticipated that during the f rst year after acquisition, both agencies under the unif ed management approach will emphasize site security, posting boundaries, public access for low-intensity outdoor recreation, f re management, resource inventory, and removing refuse.
+It is anticipated that during the first year after acquisition, both agencies under the unified management approach will emphasize site security, posting boundaries, public access for low-intensity outdoor recreation, fire management, resource inventory, and removing refuse.
 Both managing agencies will meet frequently to coordinate task assignments, and cooperate with, and seek the assistance of other state agencies, local governments, and other appropriate participants.
-Both managing agencies will participate in the joint development of a CMP specifying area management goals and objectives.

 Goals for the long term would emphasize multiple use management and conserving the site's natural resources including timber, fish and wildlife, and water.
-These goals would include restoring habitat and hydrology, and conserving and protecting imperiled or rare species of fora and fauna.
+These goals would include restoring habitat and hydrology, and conserving and protecting imperiled or rare species of flora and fauna.
 Because of past drainage and dewatering activities for silviculture, an extensive hydrologic analysis will be performed to guide long-term restoration strategies.
 Other concurrent assessments will include completing a plant community inventory and historic vegetation analysis.
-Based on the results of these assessments, both agencies will develop quantif ed vegetation management objectives and desired future condition prof les to direct restoration in a manner consistent with the objective-based vegetation management process.
 Where practical, disturbed sites would be restored to conditions expected to occur in naturally functioning ecosystems.

-Management will emphasize enhancing abundance and spatial distribution of imperiled or rare species.
-Essential roads would be stabilized to provide allweather public access and management operations.
-Programs providing recreational uses would also be implemented.
-An all-season prescribed burning management plan would be developed and implemented using conventional and biologically acceptable methods and tools.
-Where appropriate, practical and in pursuit of unif ed management objectives, timber resources will be managed using acceptable silviculture practices.
+Essential roads would be stabilized to provide all-weather public access and Programs management operations. providing recreational uses would also be implemented.
+An allseason prescribed burning management plan would be developed and implemented.
+Timber resources will be managed using acceptable silviculture practices.
 Thinning of timber and sustainable forestry management practices, could provide silvicultural products, ecological, and recreational benefits.
 Archaeological and historic sites would be managed in coordination with the Department of State's Division of Historical Resources.
 Infrastructure for management would be protected to the extent possible.
-Infrastructure development would be the minimum to serve needs of the public, and would include facilities necessary for the security and management of the project area.
+Infrastructure development would be the minimum to serve needs of the public, and would include facilities for the security and management of the project area.

-Estimate of Revenue-Generating Potential Timber sales would be conducted as needed to improve or maintain desirable ecosystem conditions, under a multiple-use management concept.
+Estimate of Revenue-Generating Potential Timber sales would be conducted as needed to improve or maintain desirable conditions, under a multiple-use management concept.
 The FNAI indicates that 44 percent (19,834 acres) of the project area is available as priorities 1, 2, 3, and 5 for sustainable forestry.
 However, management would seek to improve the other revenue-generating potential of areas currently serving for forest products production by improving wildlife diversity and resource-based recreation.
-Additional revenue would be generated from sales of hunting licenses, f shing licenses, wildlife management area permits, and other special hunting permits.
+Additional revenue would be generated from sales of hunting licenses, fishing licenses, wildlife management area permits, and other special hunting permits.
 Some revenues might be realized in the future from recreational user fees, and ecotourism activities, if such projects can be economically developed.
 Fifteen percent (15 percent) of all gross revenues will be returned to the county from which funds were generated.

-Recommendations as to Other Governmental Agency Involvement The unif ed managers (FFS and FWCC) should cooperate with other state and local governmental agencies, including the Suwannee River Water Management District, in managing the project area.
+Recommendations as to Other Governmental

+Agency Involvement The unified managers (FFS and FWC) should cooperate with other state and local governmental agencies, including the Suwannee River Water Management District, in managing the project area.
 The project should be designated as a state forest and wildlife management area.

-Revenue Sources, Management Costs and Employees Needed\ Both agencies have agreed to a unified management framework whereby all CARL management funds, site generated revenues, and management expenditures are to be evenly divided between the FFS and FWCC.
+Revenue Sources, Management Costs and Employees Needed Both agencies have agreed to a unified management framework whereby all CARL management funds, site generated revenues, and management expenditures are to be evenly divided between the FFS and FWC.